kuranez/Krypto-Dashboard/README.md

 Simple finance dashboard to track and compare cryptocurrency prices written in Python.

 **Features:**
-- Price data from Binance API
+- BTC, ETH, BNB Price Data from Binance API
 - International- and US-Version available
 - Visualizes Prices and Charts with *mercury widgets* and *plotly*